A stochastic MPC scheme for distributed systems with multiplicative uncertainty: Proof of Theorem

-Next we want to prove mean square convergence of the state trajectories.
-At time step $k+1$ we have to consider the possible shifted optimal solution due to \eqref{eq:global_constraint}.
-The optimal cost is given by $J^*(k+1) = J_m^*(k+1) + J_v^*(k+1)$ and from optimality follows that $J^*(k+1) \leq J_m(1|k) + J_v(1|k)$ with the suboptimal mean cost
+Next we prove point-wise convergence of the state trajectories.
+At time step $k+1$ we have to consider the possible shifted optimal solution due to \eqref{eq:global_init_constraint}, i.e. mode (S2).
+The optimal cost is given by $J^*(k+1) = J_m^*(k+1) + J_v^*(k+1)$ and from optimality follows that $J^*(k+1) \leq J_m(1|k) + J_v(1|k)$ with the suboptimal mean cost \begingroup